eshasadia/G5-CommonCrawl/index.md

 # Who are we?

-We are a group of data scientists at a datathon using commoncrawl data to solve a problem hosted by Bristol University and the commoncrawl project (link)[https://www.urbaneconomies.co.uk/datathon.html#datathon-materials].
+We are a group of data scientists at a datathon using commoncrawl data to solve a problem hosted by Bristol University and the [commoncrawl project](https://www.urbaneconomies.co.uk/datathon.html#datathon-materials).

 This repository contains all our code.

+Our team members: Meng Le Zhang, Aditi Dutta, Esha Sadia Nasir, Mariam Cook, Helena Byrne and Wong E Chern.

 # What was the datathon problem?